obiannotate: edit sequence annotations

 If you want to keep the taxonomic annotations as a reference before running the obitag

-command to produce a new one and then be able to compare the new one to the old one later, you can rename the taxid
+command to produce a new one, so that you can compare the new one to the old one later, you can rename the taxid tag to ref_taxid and then run the o

 obiannotate --rename-tag ref_taxid=taxid five_tags.fasta